schemers/homebridge-screenlogic/README.md

 - `"hideSpaThermostat"` hides the spa thermostat (aka, spa heater) if you don't want to allow changes via HomeKit.
 Default is `false`.

-- `"statusPollingSeconds"` time in seconds to poll for blind positions.
+- `"statusPollingSeconds"` time in seconds to poll for pool statu.
 Default is 60 seconds.

 # Implemented HomeKit Accessory Types